Free shipping and free returns

 Regular, gentle vacuuming is usually sufficient in everyday use.
 Strong moisture, aggressive cleaning agents and constant direct sunlight should be avoided.

-Our rug types at a glance
+Rug types at a glance